KevJord76/milestone-project-2/README.md

 The live link can be found here - https://kevjord76.github.io/milestone-project-2/

-- In GitHub you can also [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) a repository
+- In GitHub you can also [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository

 To Clone:
 1. On GitHub.com, navigate to the main page of the repository.